-The Code applies to these groups of people, referred to as "members of the Stanford University Community":
+The Code applies to these groups of people, referred to as members of the Stanford University Community:

-The University prohibits discrimination and harassment and provides equal opportunities for all community members and applicants regardless of their race, color, religious creed, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, age, sexual orientation, gender identity, veteran status or any other characteristic protected by law.
+The University prohibits discrimination and harassment and provides equal opportunities for all Community members and applicants regardless of their race, color, religious creed, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, age, sexual orientation, gender identity, veteran status or any other characteristic protected by law.
 Where actions are found to have occurred that violate this standard the University will take prompt action to cease the offending conduct, prevent its recurrence and discipline those responsible.
-Find specific policies in support of this standard at these locations:
+Find policies in support of this standard at these locations:

 b.
 Environmental Health & Safety, including Workplace Health and Safety

-Members of the University community must be committed to protecting the health and safety of its members by providing safe workplaces.
+Members of the University Community must be committed to protecting the health and safety of its members by providing safe workplaces.
 The University will provide information and training about health and safety hazards, and safeguards.
-Community members must adhere to good health and safety practices and comply with all environmental health and safety laws and regulations.
+University Community members must adhere to good health and safety practices and comply with all environmental health and safety laws and regulations.
 See Stanford Health and Safety Training Policies.

 c.
 Non-University Professional Standards

 Some professions and disciplines represented at the University are governed by standards and codes specific to their profession (such as attorneys, certified public accountants, and medical doctors).
 Those professional standards generally advance the quality of the profession and/or discipline by developing codes of ethics, conduct, and professional responsibility and standards to guide their members.
 Those belonging to such organizations are expected to adhere to University policies and codes of conduct in addition to any professional standards.
-If a community member believes there is a conflict between a professional standard and University policy, he/she should contact the Office of the General Counsel.
+If a University Community member believes there is a conflict between a professional standard and University policy, he/she should contact the Office of the General Counsel.

 d.
 Academic Policies

-See "Academic Policies and Statements" on the Stanford Bulletin website for academic policies.
+See Academic Policies and Statements on the Stanford Bulletin website for academic policies.

 a.
 Reporting to Management